-At this time we are working to build out the registry of sites to include on the scavenger hunt.
-And this is where we need your help.
-If you know of something or some place that needs to be included, please fill out this survey by March 31st to enter the specific site and a bit of details about why.
-We'll compile all potential sites and integrate relevant ones into the virtual scavenger hunt.
+If you know of something or some place that needs to be included, please fill out this survey to enter the specific site and a bit of details about why.
+All potential sites will be compiled and relevent ones will be integrated into the virtual scavenger hunt.

-Host an Intern this summer.
+Host an Intern this summer!
 Since 2016, SummerWorks has focused on providing young adults ages 16 to 24 with work experience and exposure to a variety of career paths.
 SummerWorks provides opportunties for employers.
 SummerWorks 2021 helps employers introduce the next generation of young adults to their business and opportunities in their field.
-Three ways to participate: Host an Intern, Be a Mentor and Provide a Career Sneak Peek.
+There are three ways to participate: Host an Intern, Be a Mentor, and Provide a Career Sneak Peek.

 SummerWorks offers experience to youth.
 SummerWorks 2021 helps young adults gain meaningful work experience and offers employers a fresh perspective on a project they've always wanted to be completed during the summer.